Azure-Samples/agent-openai-java-banking-assistant/docs/chat-server-protocol.md

 This document defines the technical specification for a React-based chat user interface that manages streamed events from a chat server.
 The system implements a real-time conversational interface capable of handling Server-Sent Events (SSE) and JSON responses from a single unified endpoint.

+### Protocol Origins

+This chat protocol is a fork of **OpenAI's Chatkit**, an open-source framework for building conversational AI interfaces.
+We extend and adapt the core Chatkit architecture to better support agent-framework from msft and ass support for client managed widgets and  multi-agent workflows.

+**Credit**: The foundational event streaming model, thread management patterns, and API design are based on [OpenAI Chatkit](https://github.com/openai/chatkit-js).
+We are grateful to OpenAI for open-sourcing this protocol and enabling the community to build upon their excellent work.

 ## System Architecture

 ### Communication Protocol